mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_jekyll_theme.md

 folder: mydoc
 ---

-"De Re MulleObjC" is based on [tomjoht/documentation-theme-jekyll ](https://github.com/tomjoht/documentation-theme-jekyll).
+"De Re mulle-objc" is based on [tomjoht/documentation-theme-jekyll ](https://github.com/tomjoht/documentation-theme-jekyll).
 This is the short bio of the author.